Chris Young (youngch03)

 Chris Young is a starting pitcher for the Seattle Mariners and one of the tallest players in baseball at this time.
 Not surprisingly, he was a basketball player in college, and in fact was offered a contract from the Sacramento Kings of the NBA as he graduated from Princeton University.
 He is not to be confused with his contemporary, outfielder Chris Young.

 Young established himself as a solid starter by going 12-7, 4.26 in 31 starts for the Texas Rangers in 2005, his first full season in the majors.
 However, after the season, he was included in a disastrous trade for the Rangers, in which they sent Young, 1B Adrian Gonzalez and OF Terrmel Sledge to the San Diego Padres in return for pitchers Adam Eaton and Akinori Otsuka.
 Both pitchers acquired by Texas were huge busts, while Young and Gonzalez became stars in the National League.
 It was the third time Young had been included in a major trade already, and all of the deals turned out badly for the team who sent him away.
 The Pittsburgh Pirates, who had selected Young in the third round of the 2000 amateur draft, sent him to the Montreal Expos after the 2002 season, in return for veteran relief pitcher Matt Herges, whom the Expos were about to release to make room on their major league roster.
-Herges had an excellent year in the Expos' system in 2003, but at the end of spring training in 2004, was sent to the Rangers along with Josh McKinley for catcher Einar Diaz and a minor league pitcher.
-Diaz barely played as Brian Schneider's back-up in Montreal, while Young was a fixture in the Rangers' starting rotation by the end of August, 2004.
+Young had an excellent year in the Expos' system in 2003, but at the end of spring training in 2004, was sent to the Rangers along with Josh McKinley for catcher Einar Diaz and a minor league pitcher, Justin Echols.
+Diaz barely played as Brian Schneider's back-up in Montreal, while Young was a fixture in the Rangers' starting rotation by the end of Augustof that year.

 Chris Young emerged as one of the National League's top starters with the San Diego Padres, going 11-5, 3.46 in 2006 and beating the eventual World Champions St. Louis Cardinals in his only start in the NLDS.
 He did even better in 2007, posting a 3.12 ERA, the 5th best in the league.
 He was elected by fans as the final man on the National League squad for the 2007 All-Star Game, but was the losing pitcher in the contest.
 He was only 9-8 overall, a victim of poor offensive support.
 In 2008, bothered by health issues, he was limited to 18 starts, but pitched well when he did play, going 7-6, 3.96.